sithmel/occamsrazor.js/README.md

 window.events = occamsrazor()
 flushQueue('_private', 'events')
 ```
 This will work with all methods returning asynchronously.
-So these won't work: adapt, all, triggerSync, size, proxy
+So these won't work: adapt, all, triggerSync, size, proxy, batch

 About the name
 ==============